 In principle, Olympus would have had to apply for an extension by Nov.
 14, which it did not, and the regulator is not eager to break with precedent and offer leniency to a firm that cooked its books, the sources said.

 If Olympus had come clean earlier about the loss cover-up, it could have started investigating earlier and would have had enough time to meet its deadline, said one of the sources, speaking on condition of anonymity.

 A special exception will not be made for Olympus, another source close to the regulator said.

-By law Olympus only has to restate earnings for the last five years.
-But to allow auditors to present an accurate account of present financial conditions about two decades of statements will have to be redone, auditing sources have told Reuters.
+By law, Olympus only has to restate earnings for the last five years.
+To allow auditors to present an accurate account of present financial conditions, however, about two decades of statements will have to be redone, auditing sources have told Reuters.

 Meeting the deadline will hinge in large part on how quickly a third-party panel charged with investigating Olympus' past dealings can issue its findings.
 The panel is expected to submit its report next week.